InfoSecInnovations/concierge/README.md

 If the Docker container dependencies aren't found, you will be given the option to launch with CPU or GPU.

+`python launch_local.py` will build and launch the code in a Docker container as if it were the production environment.

 ### Manual launch

 If the above methods did not work: